ndongmo/DroneLib/README.md

   ## How to use

-  Fist, you can try the executable in the setup directory. the DLL inside are those of X86 system.
+  First, you can try the executable in the setup directory. the DLLs inside are those of X86 system.
 The default parameters are :
   - drone address : 192.168.2.1
   - discovery port : 44444
   - receiving port : 43210
   - sending port : 54321

   In case of error, you can consult the generated log file.
-  The source code has been compiled as I said earlier with Visual studio 2013 with window socket, ffmpeg, openCV and SDL libraries.
+  The source code has been compiled as I said earlier with Visual studio 2013 with window socket, ffmpeg, OpenCV and SDL libraries.
 So,   you should link these libraries before compiling.
 For any further questions, please feel free to ask!

   ## Authors